How to access hosting account via SSH (Terminal OS X)

 ssh USER@SERVER -pPORT

-USER: user you want to establish the SSH connection for - root or cPanel username
+USER: user you want to establish the SSH connection for.
+It can be either root (only for VPS and Dedicated servers) or cPanel username

 SERVER: hostname/IP of the server you are connecting to